 - 20% of your LMI fee if you repay your home loan between 12 and 24 months after the date of settlement or drawdown.

 You won’t be refunded any of your LMI fee if your drawdown or settlement date was before 25th of November 2019; or if you don’t repay your home loan within two years of your settlement or drawdown date.
 If you wish to refinance to another lender, you may need to pay LMI again with your new lender if you do not meet their minimum deposit requirements.

 What if I'm unable to make my home loan repayments?

-LMI vs. Mortgage Protection Insurance
+LMI versus Mortgage Protection Insurance (MPI)

 Experiencing financial difficulties